Color with Bluefin

 Alright everyone, it’s been fun testing!

-I prefer to use with the Super-space shortcut - this is nice because if you’re in chat or on the web and you see an app you like it’s an easy quickfire way to try an app:
+I prefer to use with the Super-space shortcut - this is nice because if you’re in chat or on the web and you see an app you like it’s an quick way to try an app:

 It’s also integrated into the GNOME Search screen, which is probably my 2nd most used way of installing apps: